 Pulmonary Hypertension What Is Pulmonary Hypertension?

-If you have pulmonary hypertension, your heart has to work harder to pump blood into the lungs.
-This increase in pressure can damage your heart.
-It can also cause other symptoms such as shortness of breath, chest pain, and lightheadedness.
+Pulmonary hypertension makes the heart work harder than normal to pump blood into the lungs.
+This can damage the heart and cause symptoms such as shortness of breath, chest pain, and lightheadedness.

 Pulmonary hypertension can develop on its own or be caused by another disease or condition.
 There are five different groups of pulmonary hypertension: